 Over the past decade, Worcester has faced a national recession and uncertain State aid for municipal services.
 Despite these difficulties Worcester has balanced its budget, fulfilled its fixed cost obligations, funded schools, maintained city services, made improvements to its downtown and neighborhoods, and increased its bond rating.
 The city has attracted new businesses and population has grown steadily.
-In addition, Worcester's total taxable assessed property value of \$12.27 billion in FY17 is up more than \$1 billion from \$11.24 billion in FY16.
+In addition, Worcester's total taxable assessed property value of 12.76 billion in FY18 is up more than 4% from 12.27 billion in FY17.

 Credit rating agencies have cited ways for Worcester to improve its financial position.
-Specifically, credit scores are likely to improve if Worcester continues to operate surpluses, has a significant expansion of the tax base, reduces its sizeable debt burden, and reduces unfunded liabilities for pension and other post employment benefits (OPEB).
+Specifically, credit scores are likely to improve if Worcester continues to operate surpluses, has a moderate expansion of the tax base, reduces its sizeable debt burden, and reduces unfunded liabilities for pension and other post employment benefits (OPEB).
 Worcester's current OPEB liability is approximately \$860 million and its pension liability is approximately \$462 million (as of January 1, 2017).
 While the City is engaged on a program for fully funding pension obligations by FY32, there is no reliable funding plan for the City's OPEB liability.
 Without an effort to address OPEB liabilities, these obligations will continue to expand reaching \$1 billion by 2020 and \$2 billion by 2040.